Worms In the Garden

 Worms, of course, need adequate moisture to survive.
-You’ve probably kept your garden soil moist enough to sustain them.
+You’ve probably used mulch and kept your garden soil moist enough to sustain them.
 But what about your lawn, now that it’s dormant, and you’re doing what you can to save water?
 What about the worms?

 Worms are known to burrow to depths of six feet or more to survive dry conditions.
 While this probably isn’t happening in your well-watered garden, your lawn may be a different story unless… you’ve done what every organic gardener needs to do to have a healthy, chemical-free lawn: added compost and other organic matter.
 The benefits of adding compost to your lawn are well known, and the best of them is what it will do for your lawn’s moisture retaining capability.
 So add another plus to providing your lawn compost: it encourages worm activity.
 And that’s a good thing for your lawn.
 It’s just another example of how the circular effects of organic practices have exponential benefits.